Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory

 Table \ref{table:astroassumptions} lists all high level astrophysical assumptions we make.
 Unless otherwise stated, we adopt the same EEC definition as in the HabEx and LUVOIR final reports\cite{habexfinalreport,luvoirfinalreport}.
-Specifically, the $10^5$ EECs distributed around each star are placed on circular orbits within the conservative HZ spanning $0.95$--$1.67$ AU for a solar twin, as described in Refs.~\citenum{kopparapu2013} and \citenum{kopparapu2014}, have wavelength-independent geometric albedos of 0.2 (we address this assumption later in Section \ref{sec:exoplanet_albedo}), have maximum radii of 1.4 $R_{\Earth}$, and minimum radii given by $0.8 (a/{\rm EEID})^{-0.5}$ $R_{\Earth}$, where $a$ is semi-major axis and EEID is the Earth-equivalent insolation distance.
+Specifically, the $10^5$ EECs distributed around each star are placed on circular orbits within the conservative HZ spanning $0.95$--$1.67$ AU for a solar twin, as described in Refs.~\citenum{kopparapu2013} and \citenum{kopparapu2014}.
+These planets have wavelength-independent geometric albedos of 0.2 (we address this assumption later in Section \ref{sec:exoplanet_albedo}), have maximum radii of 1.4 $R_{\Earth}$, and minimum radii given by $0.8 (a/{\rm EEID})^{-0.5}$ $R_{\Earth}$, where $a$ is semi-major axis and EEID is the Earth-equivalent insolation distance.
 We adopt a baseline EEC occurrence rate $\eta_{\Earth}=0.24$, consistent with the estimated occurrence rates for FGK stars integrated over our EEC boundaries\cite{sag13_report,bryson2021}, and maintain constant $\eta_{\Earth}$ independent of spectral type (we address uncertainty in $\eta_{\Earth}$ in Section \ref{section:eta_earth}).

 We adopt the same zodi and exozodi definitions as the LUVOIR and HabEx studies, but reduce the median exozodi level from 4.5 zodis to 3.0 zodis, in line with the latest results from the Large Binocular Telescope Inteferometer (LBTI) HOSTS survey\cite{ertel2020}.
 The LUVOIR and HabEx studies adopted a distribution of exozodi values and assigned individual values to each star.
 Here we assign the same 3 zodis to every star for our baseline calculations.
 We will show the impact of an exozodi distribution on yields in subsequent sections.
 The adopted exozodi model has the same color as the host star, no azimuthal dependence, no planet-induced structures, and has a flux that falls with the inverse square of the circumstellar distance, as described in Ref.~\citenum{stark2014}.